Skip to main content

 Feature availability:

-• Custom MCP Servers must be enabled for your account by an administrator
+• Custom MCP Servers must not be disabled for your workspace by an administrator

 MCP server requirements: